RyanT5/yl-training/content/post/module-G.md

 If you work with Cubs, you can see their badges [here](https://www.scouts.org.uk/cubs/activity-badges/).
 If you work with Scouts, you can see their badges [here](https://www.scouts.org.uk/scouts/activity-badges/).

-A balenced programme should have elements from all three themes in each term of meetings.
-Reflect on which themes your section have focused on most in the time you've been there and come up with some ideas for what you could do when meetings resume to diversify.
+A balanced programme should have elements from all three themes in each term of meetings.
+Reflect on which themes your section has focused on most in the time you've been there and come up with some ideas for what you could do when meetings resume to diversify.

 <!-- ## Programme objectives -->

 ## Youth Shaped Scouting

-Young people working in partnership with adults in Scouting, has always been something we have been proud of.
+Young people working in partnership with adults in Scouting has always been something we have been proud of.
 Youth Shaped Scouting not only improves the way we Scout, but also the young people involved.
 Learning to speak up, be heard and work towards improving something you are passionate about is an incredible learning experience for the youngest Beaver right the way through to our eldest Network member.

 We want every young person to shape their own adventure, take on responsibility, develop skills, make decisions and influence their own Scout Programme.